Fishka132312/be-a-silly-seal/README.md

 Make sure the red zone outlines the area where the mini-game appears.
-If it doesn’t, change:
+If it doesn’t, use "Screen Region Check" then change:

 left := 668
 top := 767